OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

       Set compatibleUnits
       // Loop over all meters
       for each meter M in meters {
-        // Get row in C_ik associated with this meter integer m = unit_index of M
+        // Get row in P_ik associated with this meter integer m = unit_index of M
         // Set of compatible units with this meter.
-        Set meterUnits = unitsCompatibleWithUnit(m)
+        Set meterUnits = unitsCompatibleWithUnit(M.unit_id)
-        // meterUnits how has all compatible unit names. ??TODO actually index if (first) {
+        // meterUnits how has all compatible units. if (first) {
           // First meter so all its units are acceptable at this point compatibleUnits = meterUnits